eellington3/eellington3/README.md

 ## 🔭 What I'm Working On

-- **Parallel Transformer (C++/CUDA/MPI)** — Implementing a transformer LM from scratch with custom tiled GEMM, fused attention kernels, and MPI-based distributed training.
+- **Parallel Transformer for Knitting Pattern Generation (C++/CUDA/MPI)** — Implementing a transformer LM from scratch with custom tiled GEMM, fused attention kernels, and MPI-based distributed training.
 No PyTorch.
 No shortcuts.
 - Exploring ML applications in sports analytics and structured prediction

 ---